MarineGEO Postdoctoral Fellowship: Call for Proposals

 - Time Table Estimate of time periods for each phase of the proposed research, schedule of work, locations and approximate dates of field travel

-- Budget and Justification (max. $15,000/year): An itemized budget and justification for each year of the following expenses
+- Budget and Justification (max. $15,000/year plus any in-kind support arranged in advance with co-advisors): An itemized budget and justification for each year of the following expenses

 - Research Allowance to include supplies, equipment needs, and travel for research purposes (including lodging, per diem, and transportation)

-- Relocation Allowance to include transportation from point of origin to Smithsonian and return, but does not include moving expenses
+- Relocation Allowance to include transportation from point of origin to Smithsonian and return, but not moving expenses

 - Matching Funds to include source and amounts of matching funds from other sources, if available or needed.

-- Transcripts or other materials when transcripts are not issued from all appropriate graduate institutions.
+- Transcripts from all graduate institutions.
 Unofficial transcripts are acceptable.

 - Letters of Recommendation should be sent by two non-Smithsonian referees through the SOLAA system.
 Please provide a copy of the research proposal to the references.
 Applicants will send an email to their references through the SOLAA system that prompts the referees to provide references through the web.
 All reference letters are considered confidential unless the referee has waived confidentiality.